Legal Memo Format Basics

 In an open legal memo, you will be tasked with researching relevant primary and secondary resources, such as from national, single, or multiple state entities, as well as appeals circuits, to include in your analysis.

 Locate secondary sources

-Secondary sources, such as books, treatises, law reviews, and legal analysis publications, are a great starting point to assist with your legal memo research.
+Secondary sources, such as books, treatises, law reviews, legal analysis publications, and Practical Guidance are a great starting point to assist with your legal memo research.
 Although secondary sources are not binding on courts, meaning courts are not required to follow these sources, they are still helpful tools to use when you know little about a topic.